IRS Compliant Mileage Log Template in Excel, OpenOffice Calc & Google Sheets to record and claim IRS tax deductions of mileage expenses.

 What is Fixed and Variable Rate (FAVR)?

 FAVR is an allowance method that businesses use to reimburse car expenses.
-Under this method, the employer pays the employee an allowance that includes fixed and variable costs associated with your business travel.
+Under this method, the employer pays the employee an allowance that includes fixed and variable costs associated with business travel.
 Usually, the cents-per-mile rate is used to cover variable operating costs like gas, oil, etc. Whereas, a fixed amount is used to cover your fixed costs like depreciation, insurance, etc. Under this method, the employee has to maintain records.

 If you like this article, kindly share it on different social media platforms.
 So that your friends and colleagues can also benefit from the same.
 Sharing is Caring.